allburtseva/brain-games/README.md

 ## Description
 These a several console games that are simple mathematical tasks
 ## Games list
-* brain-even - answer if the number is even or not.
+* brain-even - answer if the number is even or not
 * brain-calc - find the result of simple math expression
 * brain-gcd - find the greatest common divisor of two given numbers
 * brain-progression - find a missed number in the arithmetic progression